booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

    * You rely on the availability of the OCSP handler: If the OCSP handler (operated by the CA) is unavailable, clients are unable to request anything from your webserver because every TLS handshake will be unsuccessful.
    * Maybe privacy concerns: The CA could - by analyzing the access logs of the OCSP handler - track the usage of every certificate because they get one request within every TLS handshake.
 (IP address, timestamp, ...)

+In [__Exercise B.4__](../B4/) you will see what you can do to mitigate the CONs.

 #### PROs and CONs of CRLs

-   * More efficient and faster: You download the CRLs once and evaluate multiple certificates against it.
+   * Faster and (depending on your usecase) more efficient: You download the CRLs once and evaluate multiple certificates against it.
 During the TLS handshake you need to read local files only.
    * You need to care yourself for a job regularly downloading the current version of the CRLs.
    * Longer time between certificate revocation and the point in time you no longer accept it - depending on how often you refresh the local copy of the CRLs.